Smilja Mučibabić: Biography

-Smilja Mučibabić was born in Mostar, 14 September 1912, where she acquired elementary and high school education.
+Smilja Mučibabić was born in Mostar on 14 September 1912, where she received elementary and high school education.
 From 1930 until 1934 she studied biology at the Faculty of Philosophy in Belgrade.
-Mostar was then in the Austro-Hungarian Empire.
+Mostar was then part of the Austro-Hungarian Empire.

-Before the World War II she was professor in Veliko Gradište, and then in Sremski Karlovci.
+Before the World War II she was a professor in Veliko Gradište, and then in Sremski Karlovci.
 As a member of a group of pro-communist activists, she was arrested and taken to the German camp Jankomir near Zagreb, and later to the prison on the Savska cesta where she was detained until the end of the war 1945.